nix-community/crate2nix/README.md

 ## Known Restrictions

+`crate2nix` makes heavy use of `buildRustCrate` in `nixpkgs`.
+So we potentially depend on features in a recent version of `nixpkgs`.
+Check [nix/sources.json](https://github.com/kolloch/crate2nix/blob/master/nix/sources.json) for the version of nixpkgs that `crate2nix` is tested against.

 If you feel limited by these restrictions, please do not hesitate to file an issue!
 That gives me a feeling of what is worth working on.